 Closing day is usually scheduled 30 days after the offer has been accepted and the property is put under contract.

-Is buying a house in Colorado a good investment?
+Is buying a home in Colorado a good investment?

-Having said all this, is buying a house in the Square State still a good investment?
+Having said all this, is buying a home in the Colorado a good investment?

 In the next 5-10 years we expect that the Colorado economy will continue rising, due to the fact that more houses are built every single day.